SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Related Work

 \section{Related Work}

-Recent literature features numerous defenses to preserve or restore \textit{safety alignment} in fine-tuned LLMs.
-We refer the reader to \citet{yao2024survey} for a broad survey, while here we discuss representative methods along three stages of intervention:
+Recent literature features numerous defenses to preserve or restore safety alignment in fine-tuned LLMs.
+We refer to \citet{yao2024survey} for a comprehensive survey, while here we discuss representative methods along three stages of intervention.